 While “tort-reform” advocates often claim that the collateral source rule is unfair because it can allow plaintiffs to collect more than their damages actually cost, in a 1970 ruling (Helfend v.
 Southern California Rapid Transit District), the California Supreme Court explained the reasoning behind the collateral source rule, that a defendant:

-“should not be able to avoid payment of full compensation for the injury inflicted merely because the victim has had the foresight to provide himself with insurance.”
+“[a defendant] should not be able to avoid payment of full compensation for the injury inflicted merely because the victim has had the foresight to provide himself with insurance.”

 The essence of the rule was further characterized in a 2002 California Court of Appeal decision (Miller v.
 Ellis), which concluded that it is: